WELCOME! Find what you need

 Over time, keep students’ writing skills sharp by continuing to spiral back to practice the RACE – RACES writing technique.

-The continued practice may not make students’ writing perfect, but it can help make their skills permanent and keep it fresh in their minds.
+The continued practice might not make students’ writing perfect, but it can help make their skills permanent and keep them fresh in their minds.

-If you need some Sentence Starters ready to be printed and hung in your classroom, check out the Sentence Starters sets at my Teachers Pay Teachers store.
+If you need sentence starters that are ready to be printed and hung in your classroom, check out the Sentence Starters sets at my Teachers Pay Teachers store.
 There are two different styles for you to look over.

 bulletin board for sentence starters using the speech bubble style